Sandro770/JNP/README.md

 For the Flask app: (Flask, default port 5000)
 1. Install requirements from requirements.txt
+2. Copy AMQP URL and paste it to the .env file flask folder
-2. python3 main.py (to start the flask server)
+3. python3 main.py (to start the flask server)